It's Always Sunny in Philadelphia season 17: Release

 The season premiered with two episodes on July 9, 2025.

 Reception

-On Rotten Tomatoes, the season has an approval rating of 90% based on 12 reviews.
+On Rotten Tomatoes, the season has an approval rating of 84% based on 13 reviews with an average score of 7.45/10.
 The website's critics' consensus is, "Unlike Paddy's merry band of morons, It's Always Sunny in Philadelphia remains sharp and spry in its advanced age."